QuickBooks Blog

 What are business goals?

-Business goals are specific and achievable objectives a business sets to guide decisions and measure success.
-These goals help businesses focus on what they want to achieve in the short and long term.
+Business goals are specific objectives a business sets to achieve within a specific time frame.
+These goals help businesses focus on what they want to succeed in the short and long term.

-From setting mental objectives for the day to dreaming about passing a business milestone, goals are a big part of a business owner’s journey.
+From setting mental objectives for the day to dreaming about passing a business milestone, setting business goals are essential for growth.

 Why you should set business goals